Frequently asked questions

 The two processes run side by side; we send a debt notice when we send the 7 day Enforcement Notice.

 We cannot exercise CRAR in respect of the debt, but as we will be in communication with your tenant we will attempt to collect any non-rent arrears at the same time without charge to you or your tenant.
 The standard legal charges as dictated by CRAR will still apply for the rent.

 What do PBS charge for debt collection where no rent instruction is given?

 PBS offer a free debt collection service for all commercial debts, with no charge to clients, even if we are unable to collect the debt.

 Before engaging legal services and commencing costly court proceedings, it is worth instructing PBS to recover the debt.

-We have a dedicated debt collection team chasing service charges, insurance and other debts.
+We have a dedicated debt collection team chasing service charges, insurance and other commercial debts.

 Upon receipt of your instruction a member of staff will be allocated to your case and will chase the debt for one month by post, email and telephone.